Big Sur California – One of the best American road trip routes

-Beginning your adventure in one of the world’s most cosmopolitan cities, be sure to spend some time in San Francisco before you embark on this bucket list journey as you will have plenty of things to do in San Francisco.
+Beginning your Big Sur California adventure in one of the world’s most cosmopolitan cities, be sure to spend some time in San Francisco before you embark on this bucket list journey as you will have plenty of places to visit in San Francisco.
 While it’s impossible to reduce all of the amazing things to do in San Francisco down to a small paragraph, some unmissable activities include wandering over to Fisherman’s Wharf where you’ll see hundreds of sea lions at Pier 39, make your way over to San Fran’s famous winding Lombard Street to snap a few photos before venturing over to the famous Golden Gate Bridge, followed by a stroll around Golden Gate Park, the California Academy of Sciences, and a visit to the row of pastel-colour Victorian and Edwardian homes known as the Painted Ladies or you could even go shopping.
 At the end of your trip, you can find great hotels in San Francisco to have rest and take a breather.

 The classic Californian beach town of Santa Cruz should be your first stop.
-This ultra-mellow beach town along Highway One is a surf town at its heart.
+This ultra-mellow beach town along Highway One on Big Sur California Route is a surf town at its heart.
 Take a boat tour out from the wharf for excellent whale-watching—grays, blues, or humpbacks, depending on the time of year— or head inland just a bit to see the ancient trees at Big Basin Redwoods State Park, located in the Santa Cruz Mountains.
-The boho-funky beaches of Santa Cruz, where surfers carve waves and kids play on a classic waterfront boardwalk will surely leave you enchanted.
+The boho-funky beaches of Santa Cruz, where surfers carve waves and kids play on a classic waterfront boardwalk will surely leave you enchanted and complete your California road trip.